 Indeed, what is Pop Art?
 What’s the first thing that comes to mind when someone mentions it?
 Is it Andy Warhol’s Campbell soup?
 His Marilyns and Liza Minellis?
 Roy Lichtenstein’s comics?
 Richard Hamilton’s living room?
 All of the above?
-Each of these answers would be correct, as these actually are Pop art’s most famous examples.
+Each of these answers would be correct, as these actually are the most famous Pop Art examples.
 Is it safe to presume you’ve all heard of these artworks?
 Probably.
-Among you, there will be those who don’t care about art or its history at all, yet you know exactly what these pieces look like and who made them, because you’ve seen them everywhere, in tv shows and in real life, you’ve listened about them in songs, you’ve hung them on your bedroom wall because you thought they were cool or because they depicted a celebrity you obsessed over.
-And that’s Pop art for ya: too busy referencing the material realities of everyday life and visual pleasures of the mass, it became a popular, widespread phenomenon itself – catching itself in a kind of a perpetual circle where the whole movement became the very overproduced commercial image it was so fondly celebrating.
+Among you, there will be those who don’t care about art or its history at all, yet you know exactly what these pieces look like and who made them, because you’ve seen them everywhere, in TV shows and in real life, you’ve listened about them in songs, you’ve hung them on your bedroom wall because you thought they were cool or because they depicted a celebrity you obsessed over.
+And that’s Pop art for ya: too busy referencing the material realities of everyday life and visual pleasures of the mass, Pop Art movement became a popular, widespread phenomenon – catching itself in a kind of a perpetual circle where the whole movement became the very overproduced commercial image it was so fondly celebrating.

 The Rise of Pop Art – American vs British